posix4e/russ5/README.md

    export BROWSERSTACK_ACCESS_KEY="your_browserstack_access_key"

    # Optional: If you already have an app uploaded to BrowserStack, you can use its ID
    # to skip the build and upload steps.
-If not provided, a unique ID will be generated.
+If not provided, the app will be built and uploaded
+   # to BrowserStack first, which will take additional time.
    export BROWSERSTACK_APP_ID="bs://your_app_id"

    # Optional: Your test suite ID on BrowserStack (required for running tests)